 UC’s undergraduate and graduate STEM programs reflect the leading industries in California’s economy.
-In addition to leading all California institutions in the production of engineering and computer science degrees, UC far outpaces them in the production of degrees in the biological sciences — key to driving the growth of California’s emerging biotechnology sector.
-UC’s STEM graduates go on to work in California’s key high-tech industries that fuel the state’s economic growth.
-Large percentages of UC’s STEM graduates bring their skills to California’s manufacturing and engineering sectors, in addition to the fast growing internet/computer sciences and health care sectors.
-UC’s commitment to diversity is reflected in its undergraduate and graduate STEM degree recipients.
-Since 2000 UC has outpaced peer institutions in the ethnic diversity of its STEM graduates, and the gap between them has only grown.
-Twelve percent of UC’s STEM graduates are underrepresented minorities (African American, American Indian, and Hispanic/Latino), up from 9 percent in 2000.
-This percentage has remained lower (about 8 percent) and essentially flat at UC’s peer institutions.
+In addition to leading all California institutions in the number of engineering and computer science degrees awarded, UC far outpaces them in the number of degrees awarded in the life sciences.
+UC’s undergraduate STEM undergraduate degree recipients go on to work California’s key STEM industries that fuel the state’s economic growth.
+Large percentages of UC’s undergraduate STEM degree recipients bring their skills to California’s healthcare, manufacturing, engineering and internet/computer systems sectors.

+Since 2000 UC has outpaced AAU peer institutions in the racial/ethnic diversity of its STEM graduates, and the gap between them has only grown.
+Seventeen percent of UC’s STEM graduates are from underrepresented racial/ethnic groups (URG; African American, American Indian, and Hispanic/Latino(a)), up from 9 percent in 2000.
+This percentage has remained lower at AAU public and private institutions.

 To learn more, download a topic brief about STEM degrees awarded at UC.